Keyboard navigation is the first step in making Blockly more accessible. This guide focuses on how to modify keyboard navigation for testing purposes.

 Blockly.ShortcutRegistry.registry.register(moveToStack);

-Open the playground and create a stack of blocks.
-Enter keyboard navigation mode by pressing shift + control + K. Move your cursor down a few blocks and then press ctrl + W. Notice how the cursor jumps to the top of the stack of blocks.
+Open the sample app and create a stack of blocks.
+Enter into keyboard navigation mode (ctrl + shift + k).
+Move the cursor down a few blocks and then press ctrl + W. Notice how the cursor jumps to the top of the stack of blocks.

-In this section, we update our key mappings so we can use the arrow keys for our cursor instead of the WASD keys.
+This section will update key mappings so users can use the arrow keys for their cursor instead of the default WASD keys.

-Before adding the key mappings below, import the shortcut names by adding the following line to your index.js
+Before adding the key mappings below, import the shortcut names by adding the following line to the top of index.js

 Blockly.ShortcutRegistry.registry.removeAllKeyMappings(Constants.SHORTCUT_NAMES.OUT);